Friedrich Gottlieb Klopstock: Der Messias

 The Messias follows from the aspirations to become an epic poet, which Klopstock nurtured in his early years.
 The leitmotif of the work is the Redemption, which is given an epic treatment.
-He resorted to Christian mythology in trying to circumscribe the subject-matter within the dogmas of the Church.
+He resorted to Christian literary traditions in trying to circumscribe the subject-matter within the dogmas of the Church.

 Milton's Paradise Lost was one of the models Klopstock had in mind in giving form to his poem.
 The poem took twenty-five years to complete.
 The work aroused intense public enthusiasm at its commencement.
 It has been translated into seventeen languages, and led to numerous imitations.

 Odes and dramas

 In his odes Klopstock had more scope for his distinctive talent.
 Some have Nordic mythological inspiration, while others emphasize religious themes.

 Among the most celebrated and translated are An Fanny; Der Zürchersee; Die tote Klarissa; An Cidli; Die beiden Musen; Der Rheinwein; Die frühen Gräber, Mein Vaterland.
 His religious odes mostly take the form of hymns, of which the most beautiful is Die Frühlingsfeier.

 In some of his dramas, notably Hermanns Schlacht (1769) and Hermann und die Fürsten (1784), Klopstock celebrated the deeds of the ancient German hero Arminius, and in others, Der Tod Adams (1757) and Salomo (1764), he took his materials from the Old Testament.
 These also represent an important part of his body of work.
 Composer Sigrid Henriette Wienecke used Klopstock's writings as the text for her musical drama Fader Vor.
 He immortalized his 1750s visit at the Swiss Au peninsula in his Ode an den Zürichsee ("Ode to Lake Zurich").

 It has been said that Klopstock's hymn "Die Auferstehung" at the funeral of Hans von Bülow in 1894 gave Gustav Mahler the inspiration for the final movement of his Second Symphony.
 Mahler incorporated the hymn with extra verses he wrote himself to bring a personal resolution to this work.

 Klopstock published odes and hymns, including Der am Kreuz ist meine Liebe, which is in shortened and revised form part of the 2013 Catholic hymnal Gotteslob.